-Sweet potato dumplings with coconut sauce are popular dessert in Indonesia that is hardly ever heard of outside of Indonesia.
-These gluten-free, vegan-friendly, soft and chewy dumplings are served in syrup and coconut sauce.
-Something so simple but so satisfying in every level!
+These gluten-free, vegan, soft and chewy sweet potato dumplings are served in palm sugar syrup and coconut sauce.
+Something so simple but so satisfying at every level!

-This dessert is called bubur biji salak in Indonesia.
+This dessert is called bubur biji salak or bubur candil in Indonesia.
 Bubur means porridge/congee in Indonesian.
 They are called as biji salak because of the shape resemblance to the seeds found in the middle of snake fruits (Salak).
 This fruit is native to Indonesia, but you can find them across Southeast Asia.
-Honestly though, I do not like to eat snake fruits.
-They are pretty well loved by most locals though.
-I guess just like durian, salak is not my thing.
-Though durian and salak are totally not related and different in taste.
-These are the two fruits I don’t like.

-But this bubur biji salak is not made with snake fruit.
-It’s just the name because of the shape resemblance like I mentioned earlier.
-Something so simple though, is seriously so satisfying in every level.
+Bubur candil or biji salak is something that is so simple and economical to make but is seriously so satisfying in every level.
 Perhaps because I grew up with this.
-In case you haven’t noticed, lots of cooking, baking, and dessert in Southeast Asia has coconut milk/cream in them.
+In case you haven’t noticed, lots of cooking, baking, and dessert in Southeast Asia have coconut milk/cream in them.

 Sweet potato dumplings:

 - 250 gr tapioca flour more or less depending on the water content in your sweet potatoes